eri-gon/RecipeProject/README.md

   frameborder="0"
 ></iframe>

-After performing the permutation test, we get a p-value of [blank], meaning we fail to reject the null hypothesis.
-This shows that My final model does not have biased accuracy for recipes before nor after 2013.
+After performing the permutation test, we get a *p-value* of **0.04**, meaning we reject the null hypothesis.
+This shows that My final model does have a biased accuracy based on whether a recipe was submitted before or after 2013.

 ---